Salar people: Modern era

 Salars served in general Dong Fuxiang's Kansu Braves army against the foreign western and Japanese Eight Nation Alliance in the Boxer rebellion.
 Other Muslims like Dongxiang, Bonan and Hui also served in the Kansu-Tibetan Braves.

 Like other Muslims in China, the Salars served extensively in the Chinese military.
 It was said that they and the Dongxiang were given to "eating rations", a reference to military service.

 During the Second Sino-Japanese War, Salar troops and officers served in the Qinghai army of the Muslim general Ma Biao and they battled extensively in bloody battles against the Imperial Japanese Army in Henan province.
 In 1937, during the Battle of Beiping–Tianjin the Chinese government was notified by Muslim General Ma Bufang of the Ma clique that he was prepared to bring the fight to the Japanese in a telegram message.
 Immediately after the Marco Polo Bridge Incident, Ma Bufang arranged for a cavalry division under Ma Biao to be sent east to battle the Japanese.
 Salars made up the majority of the first cavalry division which was sent by Ma Bufang.
 The Qinghai Chinese, Salar, Chinese Muslim, Dongxiang and Tibetan troops Ma Biao led fought to the death against the Japanese or committed suicide refusing to be taken as prisoner.
-In September 1940, when the Japanese made an offensive against the Muslim Qinghai troops, they ambushed them and killed so many of them the Japanese soldiers that they were forced to retreat.
+In September 1940, when the Japanese made an offensive against the Muslim Qinghai troops, the Qinghai ambushed them and killed so many of the Japanese soldiers that they were forced to retreat.
 The Japanese could not even pick up their dead, they instead cut an arm from their corpses limbs for cremation to send back to Japan.
 The Japanese did not dare make an offensive like that again.

 Han Youwen, a Salar general in the National Revolutionary Army and member of the Kuomintang (Nationalist Party), directed the defense of the city of Xining during air raids by Japanese planes.
 Han survived an aerial bombardment by Japanese planes in Xining while he was being directed via telephone from Ma Bufang, who hid in an air raid shelter in a military barracks.
 The bombing resulted in human flesh splattering a Blue Sky with a White Sun flag and Han being buried in rubble.
 Han Youwen was dragged out of the rubble while bleeding and he managed to grab a machine gun while he was limping and fired back at the Japanese warplanes.
 He later defected to the Communist People's Liberation Army, serving in numerous military positions and as vice chairman of Xinjiang.
 He had led Chinese Muslim forces against Soviet and Mongol forces in the Pei-ta-shan Incident.